objectiv/objectiv.io/docs/docs/taxonomy/reference/global-contexts/MarketingTermContext.md

-# MarketingContext
+# MarketingTermContext

-A [GlobalContext](/taxonomy/reference/global-contexts/overview.md) describing the marketing channel & campaign from where the user came.
+A [MarketingContext](/taxonomy/reference/global-contexts/MarketingContext.md) describing the search term from which the user came.

 import Mermaid from '@theme/Mermaid';